Choosing the Right Automated Bidding Strategy for Your Business

 Our experience of automating bidding has been largely positive since we introduced it to our client accounts.
-Since automated bidding uses machine learning, and therefore can update bids based on historical data and more frequently then manual bidding, I have noticed an improvement in campaign performance.
-In particular, my campaigns saw an increase in conversions, revenue and lower cost per lead.
+The machine learning that is used by Google evaluates the performance of your ads over time, and helps to optimise them for your specific goals.
+It, therefore, can update bids based on historical data and more frequently then manual bidding, and we have noticed an improvement in campaign performance.
+In particular, our campaigns saw an increase in conversions, revenue and lower cost per lead.

 Disadvantages of automated bidding